sviete/ais-ha-addon-cloudflared/cloudflared/DOCS.md

 locally, so HA has to trust the docker network.
 In order to do so, add the following lines to your ``/config/configuration.yaml``:

-Note: There is no need to adapt anything in these lines since the IP range of the docker network is always the same.
+>Note: There is no need to adapt anything in these lines below, since the IP range of the docker network is always the same.

 ```yaml
 http: